2023 Annual Call for Volunteers: Volunteer Opportunities

 -

 This committee is responsible for ongoing relations with existing and prospective Academy members.
+It focuses on ensuring member value is clear and effectively conveyed to current and prospective members.
+The committee periodically develops and reviews the Academy’s Member Value Survey and works with staff to develop new programs.
 It periodically reviews Academy membership and dues policies and recommends changes to the Board of Directors and Executive Committee.
-In fulfilling its charges, the committee is to ensure that member affiliations and new-member recruitment activities are included as a vital part of the Academy communications plan.
+In fulfilling its charges, the committee aims to ensure that member affiliations and new-member recruitment activities are included as a vital part of the Academy communications plan.

 -